asetalias/talks/EventPlanner.md

-Event Planner is a planner to keep track of different events that have been taking place under the umbrella of ALiAS.
+# Event Planner

-Following is a template that must be followed for the planning of most offline events like workshops.
+The Event Planner serves as a comprehensive guide to ensure seamless organization of various events hosted by ALiAS.
+The template provided below outlines the necessary steps to plan most offline events, such as workshops.

 ## Pre-event

 ### Posters

-3 color and 30 grayscale posters need to be put up on display in E3 block notice boards and allotted venue
+Pin/Paste three colored and thirty grayscale posters on the notice boards in the E3 block and the allocated venue.
+The posters should include the following details:

 - Event title
-- Speaker
+- Speaker information
-- DTV (Date, Time, Venue)
+- Date, Time, and Venue (DTV)
-- OD provided?
-(Y/N)
+- Availability of on-demand (OD) resources (Yes/No)

-### Materials to arrange
+### Materials to Arrange

-- Minimum 3 pen drives to store software and applications (if needed) in pen drive
+- Prepare a minimum of three pen drives to store software and applications, if required.
-- Required lighting/sound
+- Ensure appropriate lighting and sound arrangements.
-- Enough capacity according to RSVP
+- Allocate sufficient space to accommodate the expected number of RSVPs.
-- Technical: Projector, LAN, Router, Power cords
+- Arrange technical equipment, including a projector, LAN connection, router, and power cords.

 ## Event Day Preparation

-- Check if venue arrangements are adequate
+- Verify that the venue arrangements meet the event requirements.
-- Confirm speaker's presence
+- Confirm the presence of the scheduled speaker.
-- Confirm a photographer for the event
+- Assign a photographer for capturing event moments.
-- On-the-spot registration of attendees
+- Facilitate on-the-spot registration for attendees.
-- Reminder to RSVPs
+- Send a reminder to those who have RSVPed for the event.

 ## Post-event

-- Ask attendees for Feedback - Reviews, Suggestion, Comments
+- Collect feedback from attendees, including reviews, suggestions, and comments.
-- Write-ups as Summary (100-150 words) and Detailed Report (about a page)
+- Prepare a summary write-up (100-150 words) and a detailed report (approximately one page) documenting the event.
-- Follow up with attendees: Inform about more resources, opportunities, how to contribute/learn further
+- Follow up with attendees, providing them with additional resources, information about opportunities, and guidance on further contribution and learning.
-- Share necessary docs/ slides regarding the event
+- Share relevant documents and slides related to the event with the attendees.